2019 Year-End Ratings

 What is a year-end rating?
 A year-end rating (YER) is a computer-generated rating that is earned by playing a minimum number of eligible matches during the year.
-A Computer rating (C) is earned from match play in adult leagues and NTRP tournaments.
-ADVERTISEMENT A Mixed rating (M) is earned from match play in mixed leagues and mixed matches in NTRP tournaments.
-ADVERTISEMENT A Tournament rating (T) is earned from match play in singles and same gender doubles in NTRP tournaments.
+A Computer rating (C) is earned from playing in at least 3 valid adult league matches.
+A Mixed exclusive rating (M) is earned from match play in mixed leagues and mixed matches in NTRP tournaments.
+ADVERTISEMENT A Tournament rating (T) is earned from match play in singles and same gender doubles solely within NTRP tournaments.
 A C rating supersedes an M rating which supersedes a T rating for league play.
 All computer ratings are valid for three years for those under 60 years of age if not replaced by a newer rating.
 All computer ratings are valid for two years for those 60 years of age and older unless replaced by a newer rating.

 Why didn't my rating level change?
 It may have, but you may not be able to see the change.
 NTRP ratings are published in 0.5 increments; however, the NTRP system uses ratings to the hundredth of a point.
 There are 50 different levels at each published NTRP level.
 Players at a given NTRP level are not equal in ability.
 A 3.01 player will not be on a par with a 3.49 player even though both have a 3.5 published rating.
 However, a 3.49 (3.5) player will be very close in ability to a 3.51 (4.0) player.
 The computer looks at expected match outcomes based on each player’s dynamic ratings, not on win/loss records.
 If the outcome is as expected, then there is no change in ratings.
 However, if one is supposed to lose 6-1, 6-1, but loses 6-3, 6-4, then one’s rating will go up despite the loss because the player beat the predicted outcome in the match.
 A player may lose every match played and still have his rating go up; a player could lose every match and have his rating go down.
 It all depends on who plays whom.